CarterST1/VSNSL_LIB/README.md

 - **v0.1.1**: Initial release with basic encoding and decoding features.
 - **v0.1.2**: Added batch processing methods for encoding and decoding lists of strings.
+- **v0.1.3**: This update introduces mltEncode and mltDecode for streamlined multi-encoding and decoding on a single line, alongside improvements to data encoding/decoding processes to reduce errors.

 ## Contributing